xxsc0529/genai-toolbox/docs/en/resources/sources/http.md

 ## About

-The HTTP Source allows the Gen AI Toolbox to retrieve data from arbitrary HTTP endpoints.
+The HTTP Source allows Toolbox to retrieve data from arbitrary HTTP endpoints.
 This enables Generative AI applications to access data from web APIs and other HTTP-accessible resources.